tam4m0/xrd/CONTRIBUTING.md

     - Code at least half-decently, and the formatter will take care of it for you.

     - Remember your origin.
 You came here looking to contribute to something, and now look where you are.

+    - Move fast and break things.
+You can clean them up later.